SHKKAIF/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern

 A simple to-do list project built using HTML, CSS, and JavaScript.

-Description
+## Description

-This project is a simple to-do list web application where users can add, complete, and delete tasks.
-It is built with basic web technologies like HTML, CSS, and JavaScript.
-The goal is to demonstrate how to build a functional, interactive web application with these technologies.
+This project is a simple to-do list web application built using HTML, CSS, and JavaScript.
+It allows users to add tasks, mark tasks as completed, and delete them.
+The goal of this project is to showcase the usage of basic web technologies in building a functional and interactive application.

-Features
+## Features

-Add a task: Users can enter a task in the input field and click the "Add Task" button to add it to the list.
-Complete a task: By clicking on a task, users can mark it as completed (with a strikethrough effect).
+- Add tasks to the list
+- Mark tasks as completed (cross them out)
-Delete a task: Users can remove a task from the list by clicking the delete button next to it.
+- Delete tasks from the list
-Responsive design: The application adjusts to different screen sizes to ensure a good user experience on mobile devices.
+- User-friendly and simple interface
+- Responsive design for mobile and desktop views

+## Technologies Used

+- **HTML**: Structure of the page
+- **CSS**: Styling and layout
+- **JavaScript**: Functionalities for adding, completing, and deleting tasks